cloudfoundry-incubator/kubecf/doc/architecture/decisions/0004-upgrade-testing.md

 ## Consequences

-- because we only allow patch releases for old major releases
+- we only allow patch releases for old major releases
 - more scenarios must be tested in our pipelines to ensure the upgrade paths work.
 - accurately using semver for KubeCF is important
 - should enforce [this ADR](https://github.com/cloudfoundry-incubator/kubecf/blob/master/doc/architecture/decisions/0002-git-commit-messages.md)